 Introduction to KeyFrames in After Effects

-Adobe after effects is been the most used software for Video and VFX editing for movie titles, motion graphics and compositing for all post-production work of television and movie making.
-Today we are going to see one of the important features of the application which is keyframes.
-Keyframes are used for setting limits or parameters to the content such as motion, audio, effects and many other properties.
+Adobe after effects has been the most used software for Video and VFX editing for movie titles, motion graphics and compositing for all post-production work of television and movie making.
+Today we are going to see one of the important features of the application, which is keyframes.
+Keyframes are used for setting limits or parameters to the content, such as motion, audio, effects and many other properties.
 Changing from one scene to others in the video.
-There are by default 2 keys upon loading into after effects one at the start and other at end for the change.
+There are, by default, 2 keys upon loading into after effects, one at the start and the other at the end for the change.
 Below we are going to see more details and usage of keyframes in After Effects.

 How to Add KeyFrames in After Effects?

-Working on keyframes is been the basic fundamental usage for motion graphic editors.
+Working on keyframes has been the basic fundamental usage for motion graphic editors.

-- By using the “0” button from keyboard the preview can be seen.
-As per the below image, there are 2 keyframes at start and end and the preview mode runs between them in given timelines to check from which timing the change is happening.
+- By using the “0” button from the keyboard, the preview can be seen.
+As per the below image, there are 2 keyframes at start and end, and the preview mode runs between them in given timelines to check from which timing the change is happening.

 This helps in correcting the placing changes of effects, scenes or graphics exactly at the required time frame.

-- Spacebar can be used to start and stop the preview.
+- A spacebar can be used to start and stop the preview.
 We can add keyframes to the transforms attribution of each layer in the project.